manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 11 (2.8) - Distributed Cognition.md

 # Lesson 11

-In this lesson, we will look into the four models of context surrounding HCI:
+In this lesson, we will look into the four models of context/theories surrounding HCI:

 1. Distributed cognition
 2. Social cognition